umputun/mpt/README.md

 ```
 -p, --prompt          Prompt text to send to providers (required)
+-f, --file            Files or glob patterns to include in the prompt context (can be used multiple times)
+                      Supports:
+                      - Standard glob patterns like "*.go" or "cmd/*.js"
+                      - Directories (traversed recursively)
+                      - Go-style recursive patterns like "pkg/..." or "cmd/.../*.go"
 -t, --timeout         Timeout in seconds (default: 60)
 --dbg                 Enable debug mode
 -V, --version         Show version information